firstlookmedia/ecstatic/README.md

 }
 ```

-The lambda is configured to require a VPC, therefore, you'll need to edit the following variables in the block:
+The lambda is configured to run in a VPC, therefore, you'll need to edit the following variables in the module block:

 1. `subnet_ids` – at least one VPC subnet must be specified
-2. `security_group_ids` – the security group specified must allow network access to target ECS clusters
+2. `security_group_ids` – at least one security group specified must allow network access to the target ECS clusters
-3. `webhook_url` – _(optional)_ should be set or removed to enable or disable webhook messages, respectively
+3. `webhook_url` – _(optional)_ should be set to enable – or removed to disable – webhook messages
     - See Slack's [Incoming Webhooks](https://api.slack.com/incoming-webhooks) for more information.

 Once the module block is added and edited, run: